Skip to main content

 Create a sampling plan

 The first step in subsetting a database is to generate a sampling plan.
-A sampling plan defines the queries that will be used to sample each table.
-You'll want to create a configuration file similar to planner_config.example.yaml that tells the planner what tables you want to sample along with any additional constraints that should be considered.
+A sampling plan defines both the direct targets of the subsetter and what tables should be brought in through indirect foreign key references.
+You'll want to create a configuration file similar to subsetter.example.yaml, making sure to fill out the planner section to tell the planner what tables you want to sample any additional constraints that should be considered.
 Then you can create a plan with the below command:

 If you inspect the generated plan YAML document you will see a syntax tree that defines how each table will be sampled, potentially referencing other tables.
 Queries can reference either source tables or previously sampled tables.
 If you need to customize the way that tables are sampled beyond what the planner can automatically produce this is the place to do it.
 If needed, you can even write direct SQL here.